dormando/verilog-raycaster/README.md

 angles it looks pretty good.

 * Sprites are halfway there.
 Converting sprites from a framebuffer to scanline algo is fairly hard.
-Most early came consoles do this (NES PPU/etc).
+Most early game consoles do this (NES PPU/etc).
 They are starting to work; some X positional swimming when rotating the camera, and need to implement sorting for the scanline.

 * Sprites can take a further optimization: since the maps are small there's enough RAM to make a chain bucket hash table out of the sprite metadata.
-The raycaster then logs which map squares it examines and the sprite scanline simply pulls those in order and sorts sprites which occupy the same square.
+The raycaster then logs which map squares it examines and the sprite scanline module simply pulls those in order and sorts sprites which occupy the same square.
 Currently it iterates through all possible sprites to figure out what's on that scanline (though it does this while the line is being drawn)

-* I really want to have the sprites drawn fully parallel into separate memory;
+* I really want to have the sprites drawn in parallel into separate memory;
   however this requires blanking out the line first which will burn cycles.
 The blitter can source from two memories in the same cycle, painting from the wall line if the sprite pixel is the alpha (transparent) pixel.